 1. Offer one-on-one coaching and learning opportunities

 Training and coaching are beneficial for employers and employees and are also crucial in increasing a company’s productivity.
+There are laws or regulations applicable to employees’ job function or industry which mandatory courses, such as sexual harassment training and diversity training.
+These laws are in place to ensure workplace safety and employee dignity.
 Providing opportunities for progressing through learning in the framework of your business will help you keep your workforce engaged.

 What is more, offering one-on-one coaching sessions allows your team to share their ideas, frustration, and career advancement with their managers in a separate setting.
 Furthermore, one-on-one coaching can also benefit managers since they can use this format to gather feedback on their performance and suggestions for future growth.